Have you ever thought about going abroad during your teacher training programme?

 Which country did you visit and for how long were you there?

-I was able to stay in beautiful Ireland from the beginning of March to the end of June 2018.
+I was in beautiful Ireland from the beginning of March to the end of June 2018.

 Why did you choose your host country and the respective internship school?

-As one of my future subjects is English, I wanted to go to an English-speaking country - in Europe, the entry/residence requirements are quite easy, I have already been to England and Scotland and I wanted to go to Ireland anyway.
-So I just asked at St. Kilian's ...
+As one of my future subjects is English, I wanted to go to an English-speaking country - the entry/residence requirements in Europe are quite simple, I've already been to England and Scotland and I wanted to go to Ireland anyway.
+So I simply made an enquiry at St Kilian's ...

-Did you do your internship at a local school or a German school abroad?
+Did you do your internship at a local school or a school abroad?

-That's difficult to say, because in general almost every school is different and the concepts and approaches determine how the students learn.
-What was definitely different was the prevailing bilingualism - it is really impressive how some children can easily switch between German and English.
-The German and subject lessons were divided into mother tongue and foreign language lessons, art was taught bilingually, all other subjects in the national language.
-Also new to me were 40-minute lessons, three of which were strung together without a break (but with room changes and different subjects), and primary school lessons up to grade 6.
+This is difficult to say, as almost every school is generally different and the concepts and approaches determine the pupils' learning.
+The bilingualism was definitely different - it's really impressive how some children can easily switch between German and English.
+German and Social Studies and Science were divided into mother tongue and foreign language lessons, Arts was taught bilingually and all other subjects were taught in the national language.
+What was also new for me were 40-minute lessons, three of which were strung together without a break (but with room changes and different subjects) and primary school lessons up to year 6.

-I don't know if it was that special, but another intern and I got to help with the preschoolers' performance at the graduation ceremony.
-Together we also created a series of lessons on the topic of fairy tales for the mother-tongue German lessons of class 3 - team-teaching and test-making were interesting experiences.
+I don't know if it was that special, but another intern and I were allowed to help with the pre-school children's performance at the graduation ceremony.
+Together, we also organised a series of lessons on the topic of fairy tales for the mother-tongue German lessons in Year 3 - team teaching and test creation were interesting experiences.
 At the end, each child received a book with the fairy tales written, performed and illustrated by the class in groups.

-Was it easy to get in touch with locals?
+Was it easy to socialise with the locals?

-Since I lived with an Irish host family with three small children, I always got to talk to the nanny, the granny, some relatives and friends.
-Apart from that, there were Irish teachers working at the school, and you could talk to some of them during the breaks.
-Apart from that, I didn't meet many locals, which may have been due to the fact that I was usually travelling together with another intern ...
+As I lived with an Irish host family with three small children, I always got to talk to the nanny, the granny, some relatives and friends.
+There were also Irish teachers working at the school, some of whom I got to talk to during the breaks.
+Apart from that, I didn't get to know many locals, but that may have been because we two interns were usually travelling together ...

 How high was the cost of living at your internship location?

 High!
-Luckily there was Lidl with affordable prices, but finding affordable accommodation in Dublin alone is quite difficult.
+Luckily there was Lidl with affordable prices, but finding accommodation in Dublin that was affordable was quite difficult.

-Apart from the fact that due to the snowy weather in Ireland at the beginning of March, the flight was cancelled twice, which made the journey a bit more difficult, finding accommodation was actually the most difficult thing!
-A year before the start of the internship, we had already posted notices in the school, looked on all the websites and asked at the embassy ...
-But it wasn't until we were there that we were able to find something after a few days at an Air B'n'B, thanks to the great support of the school!
+Apart from the fact that the flight was cancelled twice due to the snow in Ireland at the beginning of March, which made the journey a little more difficult, the most difficult thing was actually finding accommodation!
+A year before the start of the internship, we had already put up notices at school, looked on all the websites and asked at the embassy ...
+But it was only when we got there that we were able to find something after a few days at Air B'n'B thanks to the school's great support!

 What did you miss most from Germany?